frostehhh/google-keep-clone/README.md

 pnpm install
 ```

 2. Configure AWS Credentials locally.
-You can refer to this guide - [SST - IAM Credentials](https://docs.sst.dev/advanced/iam-credentials#loading-credentials)
+You can refer to this guide - [SST - IAM Credentials](https://docs.sst.dev/advanced/iam-credentials#loading-credentials).
+The AWS account to be used must be verified so that Cloudfront resources may be deployed.
+See this [reference](https://repost.aws/questions/QULXHEAzC7Sai6_LTLNYn83Q/your-account-must-be-verified-before-you-can-add-new-cloudfront-resources)

 3. Start the development server

 ```
 nx run-many -t dev
 ```

+## Roadmap

+Incoming features or updates include but are not limited to the following:

+- Testing
+- Observability
+- Logging
+- UI and UX improvements
+- CI/CD pipelines